-Recipient Portfolio Purpose Payable as at 30/6/20 Connecting the City to Sea project Large Permanent Allocation available for yet to be identified projects to bring life back to the corridor from Fitzgerald Ave through eastern Christchurch to the sea. \$1.48m Christchurch City Council Large Permanent Towards the construction of replacement footbridges at Medway and Snell Place and a new footbridge at Aranui, and a landing at Dallington. \$8.26m Greater New Brighton Community CLD Towards a community-led development project(s) \$1.97m Coastguard Lyttelton Sport and Recreation Towards a replacement coastguard facility in Lyttelton. \$1.20m Sports House Sport and Recreation Towards the fit-out of the Sports House administration hub in the Metro Centre to provide a home for regional sporting organisations displaced by the earthquakes. \$0.29m Church Property Trustees Heritage and Culture Towards the relocation and reinstatement of the Citizens' War Memorial. \$0.2m Total \$13.4m
+Recipient Portfolio Purpose Payable as at 30/6/22 \$ millions Christchurch City Council Large Permanent Towards the construction of a new footbridge over the Ōtākaro/Avon River at Dallington and the redevelopment of Avon Park.
+5.50 Greater New Brighton Community CLD Towards a community-led development programme.
+2.39 Coastguard Lyttelton Sport and Recreation Towards a replacement coastguard facility in Lyttelton.
+1.50 Sports House Sport and Recreation Towards the fit-out of the Sports House administration hub in the Metro Centre to provide a home for regional sporting organisations displaced by the earthquakes.
+0.29 Christchurch City Council Heritage and Culture Towards the Citizens' War Memorial new location site works.
+0.20 Heritage and Culture Towards the repair of earthquake damage to the Lancaster Park Memorial Gates.
+0.46 Total 10.34